-The services are for women and their children who are fleeing domestic abuse, have a need for housing related support, and are willing to engage with the support provision.
+The services are for women, men, transgender and non-binary individuals and their children, who are escaping domestic abuse, have a need for housing related support, and are willing to engage with the support provision.

-The services will support women with or without children.
 The services will accept both male and female children.

-The minimum age of a service user will be 16 years.
+The minimum age of a service user will be 18 years.

-Service providers need to ensure that they are able to support women with multiple co-existing problems and needs including:
+Service providers need to ensure that they are able to support individuals with multiple co-existing problems and needs including:

 - mental health problems

-- alcohol problems
+- alcohol use

-- drug -related problems
+- drug use

 - learning disabilities

 - physical disabilities

 - behavioural problems

 - Offender issues